 One way is by reading good books, which will be a focus for Vritti.
 I’ll be discussing books that are particularly meaningful to me – they’ve shaped how I think and who I am for the better.
 But above all, it’s important to read books that are meaningful to you.

 If you’re not a fan of reading, I ask you to take a look at the benefits of reading and give it a go.

 Before I scare off any non-religious folk, I don’t think religious/spiritual works need to be taken literally or even believed in for them to have value.
 Texts that are written well speak to underlying principles and universal truths, and to their credit, the authors dedicated the better part of their lives wrestling with these ideas.
-This is certainly the case with Lewis (an atheist through his 20’s) and he makes philosophical, not theological, arguments through spectacular illustrations we all relate to.
+This is certainly the case with Lewis (an atheist through his 20’s) and he makes philosophical, not theological, arguments through spectacular illustrations we can all relate to.

 The Screwtape Letters is a relatively easy read (big font on small pages, my personal favorite).
 But don’t let that fool you – it’s profound with a lot happening between the lines, so don’t go too fast…it’s also written from an inverted perspective, which is fun.

 In closing, I’ll leave you with one of my favorite quotes:

 And yet each of us can carry the torch of knowledge but part of the way, until another takes it from him.
 Could we but accept this in an impersonal way – could we but grasp the fact that we are not the personal creators of our truths, but only their exponents who thus make articulate the psychic needs of our day – then much of the poison and bitterness might be spared and we should be able to perceive the profound and superpersonal continuity of the human mind.